Listen to this article:

 Paced bottle feeding is accomplished by holding the bottle horizontally so milk flows more slowly through the nipple.

 Babies have to actively suck to receive the milk and are more in control of the feeding pace as opposed to holding a bottle vertically and letting gravity do the work.
-The feeding ends when the baby signals they’re full or they fall asleep, whether the bottle is empty or not, but more on that later.
+When using this method make sure to hold the head and neck securely to help prevent choking hazards.
+The feeding ends when your little one signals they’re full or they fall asleep, whether the bottle is empty or not, but more on that later.

 Pace feeding is intended to mimic the natural pattern of breastfeeding.
 Breastfed babies are in control of how much and for how long they eat at the breast.
 Babies naturally take breaks in relation to the flow of breastmilk, which ebbs and flows over several letdowns during each feeding.